aldrin18/GECO_GUI_VM/README.md

 ### 1. Setting the `wsl` environment

-- Check available distro using the following comamnd: `wslconfig.exe /l`
+- Check available distro using the following command: `wslconfig.exe /l`

 - Set `Ubuntu` as the default distro when running `wsl` using the following command: `wslconfig.exe /s Ubuntu`